This is our review of the Marriott Bonvoy American Express credit card issued in the UK.

 There are two interesting options, one of which is initially free:

-Whilst this sounds good, the £75 annual fee reduces the value a little.
+Whilst this sounds OK, the £75 annual fee reduces the value.
 You can, of course, cancel the card after earning the bonus for a pro-rata refund of the annual fee.
 Cancelling after two months, for example, would mean a £62.50 fee refund and a net cost for your bonus miles of only £12.50.